Mothers Are Made, Not Born

 Mothers hold space for multitudes so their children can focus on singular desires.

-Mothers’ compassion expands beyond any imaginable dimension — if only because their children make sure of it!
+Mothers' compassion expands beyond any imaginable dimension—if only because their children make sure of it.

 Mothers are made.

-Mothers are made from their children’s gaze, smile and touch.
+Mothers are made from their children's gaze, smile, and touch.

 Mothers are made from their children's triumphs and failures.

-Mothers are made into fighters because children need heroes, as surely as they need food, water and shelter.
+Mothers are made into fighters because children need heroes as surely as they need food, water, and shelter.

-Mothers are made — over and over again.
+Mothers are made—over and over again.

-I wish Osho’s words encompassed my full truth.
-I wish I had immediately been born as a mother on December 23rd 1999, when my first precious child was born.
-But the truth is that looking into my child’s soulful eyes when she was first put in my arms, marked only the first words of a book that continues to be written.
+But the truth is that looking into her soulful eyes when she was first put in my arms marked only the first words of a book that continues to be written.

 May your book of motherhood be written with ever more joy and blessings.